qqqstuv/Programming-Problems/review_c/REVIEW_C.md

 - strcpy vs strncpy vs memcpy
-    strncpy is just like strcpy but you can specify the length, if length is less than then pad the rest with null.
+    strncpy is just like strcpy but you can specify the length, if length is less than then pad the rest with null. strcpy stops when it encounters a NULL, memcpy does not.
+You do not see the effect here, as %s in printf also stops at NULL.

 sizeof array, struct size at runtime?
 Add 1 while traversing?